amigazen/unix.lib_sasc/README.md

 - *getopts functions*: Complete BSD compatible implementations of getopts
 - *Upgraded functions*: POSIX compliant upgrades to many functions including ustat, utime, gettimeofday and many more
 - *Inet225 unix.lib*: Reimplements new versions of the POSIX functions provided by the version of unix.lib that came with Inet225
+- *AmiTCP netlib*: Reimplements new versions of the POSIX functions provided by AmiTCP's netlib - rcmd(), herror() and the syslog API wrapping _bsdsocket.library_
 - *Unit tests*: Unit tests for many functions
 - **curses.lib**: Updated version of Simon Raybould's Amiga port of _curses_ now BSD licensed
 - **psockets.lib**: A brand new Amiga port of _psockets_ wrapping _bsdsocket.library_